byronka/minum/README.md

 Directories:
 ------------

-- test: where we store all tests
-- src: all application source files
+- src: All the source code, including production and test code
 - docs: documentation for the project
-- utils: essential utilities, e.g. code coverage
+- lib: essential utilities and dependencies